-Mark Kirkland, non-executive Director (aged 55)
+Mark Kirkland, non-executive Director (aged 56)

-Mr Kirkland qualified as a Chartered Accountant with PricewaterhouseCoopers in London and has extensive corporate experience gained over 30 years, having held numerous senior roles in both public and private companies.
+Mr Kirkland qualified as a Chartered Accountant with PricewaterhouseCoopers in London and has extensive corporate experience gained over 30 years, having held several senior roles in both public and private companies.
 Mr Kirkland's initial career was in corporate finance, predominately with UBS Limited.
-He has been CFO of numerous public and private companies and latterly was CEO of Delin Property, a pan-European logistics developer, investor, and manager.
-He is currently an Executive Director of Kelso Group Holdings plc, Non-Executive Director of Strix Group plc and an Advisor to DP World.
+He has been CFO of several public and private companies and latterly was CEO of Delin Property, a pan-European logistics developer, investor and manager.
+He is currently an Executive Director of Kelso Group Holdings plc, Non-Executive Director of Strix Group Holdings plc and TheWorks.co.uk plc.